Edited by: Jessica Merritt

 American Airlines elites used to need to use 500-mile sticker upgrade certificates to upgrade a companion, but now that happens automatically.
 All 500-mile upgrade certificates were retired in July 2022.

 When you book a reservation and have 2 people on the same record, you can either request to “split” or “no split” the reservation.
 If you chose to split the reservation and only 1 upgrade seat opens up, 1 person will receive the upgrade and the other person will remain on the list.
 If you chose “no split” and an upgrade becomes available, both people chose not to split up and the upgrade moves to the next solo traveler on the upgrade list.

-The companion’s name actually doesn’t need to be in the same reservation for you to be able to upgrade them — it can actually be listed separately in a completely different reservation made at a completely separate time.
+The companion’s name doesn’t need to be on the same reservation for you to be able to upgrade them — it can be listed separately in a completely different reservation made at a separate time.
 If this is the case, prior to travel you’ll want to “link” these 2 reservations together by calling American.
 You can’t merge them into 1, but any reservations agent can associate them together for upgrade purposes.

-As a friendly tip, if the companion’s upgrade does not clear prior to the airport and that companion has elite status of their own (presumed to be lower than the EP), and it goes to the gate waitlist, have an agent remove the companion’s frequent flyer number from the reservation and input the Executive Platinum membership number of the primary traveler (as odd as this sounds).
+If your companion’s upgrade does not clear prior to the airport and that companion has elite status of their own (presumed to be lower than the EP) and it goes to the gate waitlist, have an agent remove the companion’s frequent flyer number from the reservation and input the Executive Platinum membership number of the primary traveler (as odd as this sounds).

 This will prevent the companion traveler from being listed separately on the waitlist according to his/her status level and will ensure that they are brought up to the level of the Executive Platinum.